tzhasan/dev-tzhasan/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 todo-

-1. *done*Homepage loading every time need to stop it.
+1. *done* Homepage loading every time need to stop it.
-2. *done* Need to change the card for projects
+2. _done_ Need to change the card for projects
-3. *done* Need to make responsive for mobile view dashboard page
+3. _done_ Need to make responsive for mobile view dashboard page
 4. Need to hide the dashboard if user not login
 5. *done*Skill section Should be single column for mobile view
 6. *done*Need to add a model button and put the features about my portfolio.
 7. Need for animation package for my portfolio
 8. stylish mouse feature
-9. *done* prject image is not setting up properly
+9. _done_ prject image is not setting up properly
-10. From Projects details page to home page , it should be auto scroll to last position.
+10. *done*From Projects details page to home page , it should be auto scroll to last position.
-11. logo from navbar need to fix , its static now .
+11. *done*logo from navbar need to fix , its static now .
+12. skill card need to change the x padding margin for mobile view.
+13. projects carousel need to change.